danielteberian/RoomSim/README.md

 characters, and reach in and mess with someone's head (zap, insert a thought, disturb, push).

+See [`docs/architecture.md`](docs/architecture.md) for how the code itself is put together (process model, the turn loop, prompt construction, data model) — this section is the short, user-facing version.

 ## How it works

 - **The Pi runs everything except the "thinking."** State (characters, objects,